benckx/jme-asset-viewer/README.md

 3D assets made in Blender don't always appear as expected in jMonkeyEngine games.

-I made this tool to help smooth the work between 3D designers and developers, by providing 3D designers a simple GUI to quickly test assets in a jMonkeyEngine scene and change their settings at runtime.
+This tool is to help smooth work between 3D designers and developers, by providing 3D designers a simple GUI to quickly test assets in a jMonkeyEngine scene and change their settings at runtime.

 # How To